kyledacones/kyledacones/README.md

 - 🔭 I’m currently working on code to make native python shortcuts for iOS
 - 🌱 I’m currently learning PyObc for MacOS development
-- 👯 I’m looking to collaborate on DemocracyLab/Nonprofit projects, Project Documentation, & Open Source Python Projects
+- 👯 I’m looking to collaborate on Nonprofit Social Equity projects, Project Documentation, & Open Source Python Projects
 - 💻 I need help getting more comfortable with collaborating on large projects & Git WorkFlow
 - 💬 Ask me about how to help solve the Diversity & Inclusivity Issues in the Tech Industry
-- 📫 How to reach me: DM me [@kyledacones](https://twitter.com/kyledacones)
+- 📫 How to reach me: DM me on Twitter [@kyledacones](https://twitter.com/kyledacones)
 - 😄 Pronouns: He/Him/His